 Table of Contents

-Linda Young is a Consultant Clinical Psychologist and Psychoanalyst with over 25 years of clinical and teaching experience.
-She has been part of the Tavistock Trauma Service since 1990, including organizing and leading the one-year part time course: ‘Understanding Trauma’.
-She also specializes in working with adolescents and young adults in the Tavistock Adolescent and Young Adult Service.
+Linda Young is a Consultant Clinical Psychologist and Psychoanalyst with over 30 years of clinical and teaching experience.
+She has been part of the Tavistock Trauma Service since 1990, including co-designing, organizing, and leading the one-year part-time course, Understanding Trauma.
+In addition to working within the field of trauma, a particular area of expertise is working with adolescents and young adults, in the Tavistock Adolescent and Young Adult Service.